 - What are the social and political implications of the new genetic technologies?

-Bioethics is a fascinating, challenging, enjoyable, and intensely relevant field of study, which draws on philosophy, science, sociology and other disciplines.
-It is an area of philosophy where the practical applications are obvious and where developments in the sciences continually pose new problems and open up new areas of research.
-It is a fact of modern life that most individuals will, at some stage of their lives, face decisions which involve fundamental questions in bioethics.
-Our teaching approach creates pathways for students to progress from an undergraduate interest in Bioethics, to pursuing the discipline through Honours, and then graduate research.
+It is a fact of modern life that most people will, at some stage of their lives, face decisions that involve fundamental questions studied in bioethics.
+Bioethics is a fascinating, challenging, enjoyable, and intensely relevant field of study, which draws on philosophy, science, sociology, and other disciplines.
+It is an area of study with clear practical applications and where developments in science, medicine and technology continually pose new problems and open up new areas of research.

+The Monash Bioethics Centre offers a Minor in Bioethics as part of the Bachelor of Arts degree.
+Units may also be taken as electives in other degree programs across the University.
+Our teaching approach creates pathways for students to progress from an undergraduate interest in Bioethics, to pursuing the discipline through Honours, and then graduate coursework study or research.